2020 Fort Lauderdale CF season

-The 2020 Fort Lauderdale CF season is the inaugural season in the soccer team's history, where they compete in the third division of American soccer, USL League One.
+The 2020 Fort Lauderdale CF season was the inaugural season in the soccer team's history, where they compete in the third division of American soccer, USL League One.
 Fort Lauderdale CF, as a child club of Inter Miami CF of Major League Soccer, are barred from participating in the 2020 U.S. Open Cup.
 Fort Lauderdale CF play their home games at Inter Miami CF Stadium, located in Fort Lauderdale, Florida, United States.